M06.14: Adult-onset Still disease Hand

 You have an inflamed joint in your hand.

-The hand and fingers consists of a lot of small bones and joints.
-The wrist is immediately after the forearm, followed by the metacarpus and then the individual phalanges of the hands.
+The hand is made up of a lot of small bones and joints.
+Immediately after the forearm is the carpus.
+Then comes the metacarpus and then the individual fingers.

 An inflammation in the joints can cause various symptoms.
 Typical is a swollen, painful joint.
 The skin above the joint may also be red.
 It may also no longer be possible to move the joint as usual.